 If you want a summary of the findings please read the Status report, Sep.
-2019 and the Y-DNA update, March 2020, and the Summary of Origins and history.
+2019, the Y-DNA update, March 2020, and the Summary of Origins and history.

 The study thus includes the NE Scotland and Inverness Lobbans/Lobans from their origin(s)/earliest records along with families within the tree with variant name spellings and other father lines through adoption, etc.

 The registered variant names are Loban, Laban, Lobbin and Logan.
 We know that the spellings of Loban and Lobban were used indiscriminately in the 17th and 18th Centuries and there were some other similar spellings before that.
 We know that the Dutch Laban line originated from a Loban in the 1620’s.
 We also know of several Loban family names that were changed to Logan; indeed it seems that most branches of the Highland Lobans became Logan.
 From a phylogenetic perspective, any Logan descended from a Loban is part of the same haplogroup, and I therefore include this subgroup of Logans in this project.
 Stephanie Falls is co-leader of a DNA Logan study group associated with Family Tree DNA, and they also maintain a Pre1800Logans Groups.io page.
 People interested in Logan should seek information there, and if you subscribe to the Limb 7 subgroup you can get notices of news and significant additions to this Lobban/Loban website.
 The Logan descendants of Highland Lobans are in Limb 3.